javierasping/sentinel/content/posts/seguridad/https_autofirmado/https_autofirmado.en.md

 After that, we will create a .csr file of application for a certificate signature to be signed by the certifying authority (CA) created by our partner.
 This file does not contain confidential information, so it will not import the route where we store it or the assigned permits.
 In my case, I will store it in the current directory, running the openssl req command, with the options:

 - new: We indicate that the creation of the application for a certificate is interactive, as it will ask for certain parameters.
  - key: We indicate the private key to associate with this application for a certificate.
-In this case, the one generated in the previous step, / etc / ssl / private / tunombre.key.
+In this case, the one generated in the previous step, /etc/ssl/private/tunombre.key.
  - out: We specify where the certificate signature application will be stored.
 In this case, in the current directory, with the name tunombre.csr.

 During the execution, you will ask us for a series of values to identify the certificate, which we will have to fill in according to the configuration we have made in the certification unit.